What Antibiotics and Heavy Metal Contamination Do to the Environment?

-However, a new study published in the journal mBio reveals some insight into the result of these medications and how their quality in the environment adds to antibiotic resistance and their response with heavy metals present in nature because of common sources and human activities.
-Here, let us examine how these two kinds of contaminants become a threat to the environment and humans.
+However, a new study published in the journal mBio reveals some insight into the effects of these medications, how their environmental quality contributes to antibiotic resistance, and their response to heavy metals present in nature because of common sources and human activities.

 Antibiotics and the environment

-Antibiotics are powerful tools for battling and preventing diseases in human and animal health.
-However, widespread abuse of antibiotics has brought a disturbing increase in antibiotic-resistant infections.
 The Centers for Disease Control and Prevention calls antibiotic resistance one of our most genuine health threats that causes no less than 2 million illnesses in Americans every year, with 23,000 deaths.
-"Antibiotic stewardship" is the way toward enhancing how antibiotics are utilized.

 How the Antibiotics Enter the Environment